jedjoud10/jedjoud10.github.io/content/blog/depth_reproj.md

 As I had no idea what I was fucking doing, I looked up videos and other resources about this type of reprojeciton stuff, which led me to [Asynchronous Reprojection](https://en.wikipedia.org/wiki/Asynchronous_reprojection) for VR and this [demo view](https://youtu.be/VvFyOFacljg?t=70) implementing such a reprojection technique within the Unity game engine.
 As the wiki states, this technique is used in VR for cases where the hardware can't keep up with the software and causes the fps to drop, which is a very bad experience in VR, so this technique kinda uses the data from last frame and new rotation information from the headset to reproject the viewed image.
 This is basically what I want to do, but instead of reprojecting the whole image directly I would just repro the depth data to use in the current frame.

 {% note(header="Note") %}
-You could probably implement the async reprojection stuff on **top** of the current one to possibly speed it up even more
+You could probably implement the async reprojection stuff on **top** of the current one to possibly speed it up even more, but at a latency cost kinda.
 {% end %}

 I decided to draw all of this on a piece of paper first to see how I would check the closest distance to the scene even after a "local" translation and rotation.
 This drawing just showcases two camera frustum, slightly offset from each other in one case and slightly rotated from each other in another case to see how I should remap the voxel geometry simply based on these differences.
 This actually helped me find out a flaw with my reprojection code which caused me some headaches cause I forgot to keep the ray direction un-normalized after I project it using the perspective matrix.